 On Sundays, one of the eleven Resurrection Gospels is read.
 Certain feasts have a proper Gospel at Matins.
 If a priest is present, he always reads the Gospel, even when a deacon is present.

-If no priest is present, the leader reads the Gospel in a normal speaking voice After the Gospel:
+If no priest is present, the leader reads the Gospel in a normal speaking voice

+After the Gospel:

-After reading the Gospel, the priest (or leader, if no priest isIf no priest is present, thepresent) closes the Gospel Book, kisses it, and takes it to theGospel Book remains oncenter of the church to set upon the tetrapod.
-The Gospel Bookthe tetrapod for the restremains on the tetrapod until the Great Doxology.of Matins.
+After reading the Gospel, the priest closes the Gospel Book,Ifkisses it, and takes it to the center of the church to set uponGthe tetrapod.
+The Gospel Book remains on the tetrapod untilththe Great Doxology.of